Franzisca Baruch: Immigration and career in Israel

 Her acquaintance told Ha'aretz, that Baruch "belonged to a group of artists who would meet on Fridays at Cafe Tamon in front of the old Knesset.
 They all spoke German.
 She herself did not know a word of Hebrew.
 The letters she designed were graphic forms with no program meaning".

 Baruch recalled the story of the design of the Israeli passport in an interview in 1984:

 Passports with Baruch's design were used until 1980.

 Family and personal life

 Baruch's father died when she was a child.
 Her mother, Augusta, and her sister, Anna, were murdered in Theresienstadt concentration camp in 1943; Baruch only found out about this nine years later through the Red Cross.

 An acquaintance of Baruch, who stayed anonymous, described her to Ha'aretz as "a childless woman, dressed in masculine clothes, tall, walking like a camel.
 The walls of her small apartment were white and bare, empty of any decoration.
 With such a view she did not need decorations, she would say, and indeed her balcony overlooked the Old City".

+She lived alone in Jerusalem, on Shmuel Hanagid street.
 Baruch died in Jerusalem in 1989.
 She never married and had no children.
 After her death, her will was taken care of by her close friend and her investment advisor, Ilsa Rosenthal, who donated her archive to the Israel Museum.